 Installation is important!
 First, make sure you're installing a car seat that will best fit your child based on age and weight.
 Follow installation instructions exactly, as they may differ from seat to seat.
 If you are unsure about the installation, seek professional guidance to confirm whether the seat is properly installed.
 A car seat can not protect your child if it is not used correctly!

 Keep your child rear-facing as long as possible!
 According to a study in the Journal of Injury Prevention, children under the age of two are 75% less likely to die or be severely injured in the event of a car accident if they are properly in a rear-facing car seat.
-Furthermore, the American Academy of Pediatrics (AAP) advises that children, until they're two, remain rear facing.
+Furthermore, the American Academy of Pediatrics (AAP) advises that “infants and toddlers should ride in a rear-facing car safety seat as long as possible, until they reach the highest weight or height allowed by their seat.
+Most convertible seats have limits that will allow children to ride rear-facing for 2 years or more.”
 Also, be sure to check your car seat's height, weight, and other criteria.

 If you have an older child, boosters are extremely important.
 Most states require a child to be in a booster until they are 8 years old, as they have been proven to reduce the risk of serious injury by 45%, according to Safe Kids.

 When installing a car seat, use either the LATCH or the seat belt.
 Do not use both!

 The seat belt is a very effective way to install a car seat, but LATCH was developed to provide another option for parents who find it challenging to properly install a child restraint with the seat belt.

 Once you have the car seat installed, make sure it does not move more than one-inch side to side.
 If you are still unsure if you've done it right, check in with a local Child Passenger Safety Technician before you hit the road.